SondagesPro/LS-responseListAndManage/README.md

 - Extract : `unzip responseListAndManage.zip`
 - Move the directory to plugins/ directory inside LimeSUrvey

+## Demonstration

+You can see and use demonstrantion at [demo.sondages.pro](https://demo.sondages.pro/index.php/plugins/direct?plugin=responseListAndManage&sid=639175) as administrator.
+Just click login.
 ## Usage

 A new login page can be used for admin.
 This page can show whole active survey where this plugin is activated.